JayDubyaEey/yeet/README.md

 - 🔐 Pulls secrets from Azure Key Vault using Azure CLI authentication
 - 📁 Generates both `.env` and `docker.env` files
+- 🚀 Run commands directly with secrets as environment variables (no files needed!)
 - 🔄 Supports simple and complex mappings with docker-specific overrides
 - ⚡ Concurrent secret fetching for speed
 - 🔍 Validates configuration and checks secret existence
 - ⚠️  Warns about unmapped environment variables
+- 🎯 Perfect for Makefiles and CI/CD pipelines

 ## Prerequisites